Policies

 This collection of materials contains fiction and nonfiction intended to entertain and inform.
 We also have several databases that stream movies and tv shows.

-The Children’s Department has a growing collection of books with accompanying recorded books and books on CD, Playaways, Launchpads and Playaway Book kits.
+The Children’s Department has a growing collection of books with accompanying recorded book and books on Tonies, Playaways, Launchpads and Playaway Book kits.
 These are selected based on recommendations in professional library journals and review sources.

 Special Constituencies